Thursday, July 31, 2008

 blue house-shaped bank

 The Domus Build-It coin bank, shaped like a house, is "made of plastic, packed flat, and snaps together in seconds."
 You have four color options.
-(January 19, 2009: Updated the link, as the original one no longer worked.)
+Update on July 9, 2012: I'm no longer finding anyone selling this bank.

 Having a Baby Fund cash can